lavakyan/mstm-spectrum/doc/source/installation.rst

 The source code of MSTM is not included and should be obtained from <https://scattport.org/index.php/light-scattering-software/multiple-particle-scattering/468-mstm>.
 MSTM studio can be run without MSTM binary, but with restricted functionality.

+For non-spherical particles (currently available spheroids) the ScatterPy library is used ([installation hints](#markdown-header-Binding-with-ScatterPy)).

 Linux installation
 ------------------